3. Dbvisit Standby Trace Files

 Dbvisit Standby trace files have the following format: <pid>_dbvisit_<DDC>_<function>_<yyyymmddhhmi>.trc

-The trace file start with a number also know as the process number of the process that generated the trace file, it is followed by the name dbvisit, then the DDC name and then the timestamp with extension .trc.
+The trace file starts with a number also known as the process number of the process that generated the trace file, it is followed by the name dbvisit, then the DDC name and then the timestamp with extension .trc.

 Dbvisit Standby trace files are automatically deleted according to settings specified in the DDC file.
 The following settings (located in the DDC file) can be used to manage the maintenance of the trace files:

 - Description: Number of Dbvisit trace files to keep, and Dbvisit Standby will delete trace files greater than this number.
 Deletes oldest trace file first.

 - Description: Number of days to keep Dbvisit trace files, Dbvisit Standby will delete trace files that are older than the value specified for this variable.

 Least restrictive setting applies between DAYS_TO_KEEP_TRACE and NUM_TRACE_TO_KEEP.

 To turn off these maintenance settings, set to 0.

 Dbvisit Standby produces two log dbvisit.hist and the Dbvisit Standby Archivelog Management Module (AMM) log file in the format <DDC>_arch_management.logfiles